 5. Interns are required to complete a minimum of four community leadership and volunteer activities, including two cooking demos.

-6. Interns are required to develop an online career portfolio or CV.
+6. Interns are required to create a resume.

 7. Interns are required to present a business plan proposal in coordination with another intern.